 Moose Lake Cabin is located in the Beaverhead-Deerlodge National Forest in southwestern Montana.
-The historic cabin, which was built in 1917 for use as a Forest Service work cabin, offers visitors access to the Anaconda-Pintler Wilderness Area, which covers almost 250 square miles of mountain ranges.
+The historic cabin, which was built in 1917 for use as a Forest Service work station, offers visitors close access to the Anaconda-Pintler Wilderness Area, which covers almost 250 square miles of mountain ranges.
+The cabin is a short drive to Georgetown Lake, Discovery Ski Area, Gem Mountain, and the town of Philipsburg with its well known Sweet Palace and microbrewery.

-Many lakes and streams provide ample access to world famous trout fishing and the area also boasts miles of roads and trails for hiking, backpacking, OHV and horseback riding.
+Many lakes and streams provide ample access to world famous trout fishing and the area also boasts miles of roads and trails.
+The cabin is located a short walk from Middle Fork Rock Cr and is surrounded by public land in all directions.
+Hiking, backpacking, hunting, fishing, horseback riding, OHV riding, skiing, snowmobiling, and snowshoeing are common activites,

-Guests will need to bring their own sleeping bags and pillows, as well as matches, food, toilet paper, propane stove and garbage bags.
-There is very limited cell phone service available unless you gain elevation or go back toward Highway 1.
+Guests will need to bring their own bedding, food, personal items, propane (1lb coleman propane bottles for stove), and specialty kitchen items.
+There is limited cell phone service available.
 Guests are asked to replenish the supply of split wood and kindling, pack out all trash and food, and clean the cabin prior to leaving.
+Please alert the Pintler Ranger Station at 406 859 8230 if you notice any of the above items missing or broken.

 There is a fenced pasture for horses next to the cabin but you must check the fence for damage before using it.
 Do not corral your horses on the cabin grounds.